tu-delft-library/MSc-Planning-for-Personal-Data/book/key_elements_of_the_HREC_process/key_elements_of_the_HREC_process.md

 In the HREC checklist, you will indicate potential risks involved in your research and describe the specific strategies that you will use to minimise these risks.
 You saw examples of risks and corresponding mitigations in Section II of this module.
 It is also good to know:

 - Your thesis supervisor is the "Responsible Researcher” on the HREC checklist.
-You are the "Corresponding Researcher.”
+You are the "Corresponding Researcher”.

 - Your supervisor needs to sign the HREC checklist as the responsible researcher.